-Figure 1 shows the estimated aggregate monthly conversion rate for ethanol per bushel of corn and sorghum feedstock at dry mill plants from October 2014 through December 2023, the latest month for which data is available.
+Figure 1 shows the estimated aggregate monthly conversion rate for ethanol per bushel of corn and sorghum feedstock at dry mill plants from October 2014 through December 2024, the latest month for which data is available.
 There is a clear upward trend over time, with the ethanol conversion rate steadily increasing from around 2.80 in late 2014 to a peak near 3.00 in mid-2019.
 This represents a about a 9 percent total increase in efficiency, or a gain of roughly 1.8 percent per year.
-There was a notable dip in the conversion rate during the initial stages of the coronavirus pandemic, but then the rate recovered steadily to a peak of 2.97 in September 2021.
+There was a notable dip in the conversion rate during the initial stages of the coronavirus pandemic, but then the rate recovered steadily to a high of 2.99 in November 2024.

 The second operational efficiency measure is the pounds of DDGS produced per bushel of corn and sorghum processed at dry mill plants.
 Computing the pounds of DDGS produced is complicated by the different types of distillers grains that are produced by dry mill ethanol plants.
 The Grain Crushings and Co-Products Production report lists five categories of distillers grain co-products for dry mill plants, so assumptions are needed in order to aggregate the different categories on a dry matter equivalent basis.
 It is assumed that condensed distillers solubles and distillers dried grains are components of DDGS, so we simply sum these two categories without adjustment and add them to DDGS production.
 We then adjust distillers wet grains with 65 percent or more moisture and modified distillers wet grains with 40 to 65 percent moisture to an equivalent dry matter for DDGS.
-Since DDGS has 10 percent moisture as a standard, we multiply the quantity of distillers wet grains with 65 percent or more moisture by 0.45 = 1(0.65-0.10) and modified distillers wet grains with 40 to 65 percent moister by 0.70 = 1-(0.40-0.10).
-We farmdoc dailv February 9, 2024 use conservative assumptions for moisture content in order to avoid under-estimating DDGS production on a dry matter equivalent basis.
+Since DDGS has 10 percent moisture as a standard, we multiply the quantity of distillers wet grains with 65 percent or more moister by 0.70 = 1-(0.40-0.10).
+We use conservative assumptions for moisture content to avoid under-estimating DDGS production on a dry matter equivalent basis.

-Figure 2 shows the resulting aggregate monthly conversion rate for DDGS per bushel of corn and sorghum feedstock from dry mill ethanol plants over October 2014 through December 2023.
-Just the opposite of ethanol conversion rates, there is a clear downward trend in DDGS conversion rates.
-After appearing to bottom out in 2021 and early 2022, the rate continued its downward march in 2023.
-The DDGS rate started at 17.34 pounds per bushel of corn in October 2014 and then declined to a low of 15.25 pounds in July 2023.
-This represents a 2.09 pound drop in DDGS production per bushel of corn, or a 12 percent decline.
-Finally, the linear trend regression shown in Figure 2 explains slightly more than 71 percent of the variation in the DDGS conversion rate.
+Figure 2 shows the resulting aggregate monthly conversion rate for DDGS per bushel of corn and sorghum feedstock from dry mill ethanol plants over October 2014 through December 2024.
+Just the farmdoc daily February 26, 2025 opposite of ethanol conversion rates, there is a clear downward trend in DDGS conversion rates.
+After appearing to bottom out in 2021 and early 2022, the rate continued its downward march through the end of 2024.
+The DDGS rate started at 17.34 pounds per bushel of corn in October 2014 and then declined to a low of 14.78 pounds in June 2024.
+This represents a 2.56 pound drop in DDGS production per bushel of corn, or a 15 percent decline.
+Finally, the linear trend regression shown in Figure 2 explains slightly more than 75 percent of the variation in the DDGS conversion rate over time.

 The third measure of operational efficiency is the pounds of corn oil produced per bushel of corn processed at dry mill ethanol plants.
 This is straightforward to compute as both components are reported directly in the Grain Crushings and Co-Products Production report.
-Figure 3 shows that the corn oil measure of operational efficiency shows a non-linear trend over the sample period, with a period of very rapid growth from late 2014 through early 2018 and more modest growth thereafter.
-From the trough in December 2014 to the peak in May 2023 the corn oil conversion rate increased from 0.48 to 0.91 pounds per bushel of corn processed, or an increase of 90 percent.
+Figure 3 shows that the corn oil measure of operational efficiency had a non-linear trend over the sample period, with a period of very rapid growth from late 2014 through early 2018 and more modest growth thereafter.
+From the trough in December 2014 to the peak in December 2024, the corn oil conversion rate increased from 0.48 to 0.94 pounds per bushel of corn processed, or an increase of slightly more than 100 percent.